You Are Already Living Inside a Computer

 Sometimes tech firms will make efforts like these a matter of business viability—the search for “scalable” solutions to products and services.
 When I asked Twitter about Moody’s comments, a spokesperson told me that the company uses a combination of computational and human systems when reviewing safety content, but they couldn’t share many specifics.

 It sounds promising, but the results are mixed.
 Twitter claims it’s getting better at fighting abuse, but it still seems to ignore even the worst cases.
-And Google’s Periscope can be fooled by simple typos and negations.
+And Google’s Perspective can be fooled by simple typos and negations.

 Even though it’s in these companies’ immediate business interest to solve abuse problems now, making online spaces safer is assumed to require a computational answer.
 Human content moderation is notoriously hard, admittedly.
 And the volume of content is so high, a matter Twitter emphasizes, that computational systems are needed to manage and operate them.